docsforadobe/docsforadobe.dev/docs/updating-legacy-docs/converting-rst-to-md.md

 ---

-## 3. Initialize Mkdocs
+## 3. Initialize MkDocs

-Instead of initializing Mkdocs from scratch, we're going to just copy files over from the [After Effects Scripting Guide](https://github.com/docsforadobe/after-effects-scripting-guide/) and tweak those to fit.
+Instead of initializing MkDocs from scratch, we're going to just copy files over from the [After Effects Scripting Guide](https://github.com/docsforadobe/after-effects-scripting-guide/) and tweak those to fit.

 1. Copy the following files from the above guide into this repo, overwriting if existing:
     - `./.github/`